jarkkolaine/wp-license-manager-client/README.md

 ## Questions and Suggestions

-If you have any questions or suggestions for what you'd like to see in this class or the WordPress License Manager plugin, [send me email](mailto:jarkko@jarkkolaine.com).
+If you have any questions or suggestions for what you'd like to see in this class or the *WP License Manager* plugin, [send me email](mailto:jarkko@jarkkolaine.com).